Learn About Investing By Watching These Movies

 Paramount Pictures / YouTube

-Steve Carrell talks fraud in The Big Short
+Steve Carrell talks about fraud in The Big Short

-When no one will listen, they bet big against the housing market and gain millions of dollars as the world economy collapse around them.
+When no one will listen, they bet big against the housing market and gain millions of dollars as the world economy collapses around them.

 This film was lauded for its ability to break down complex financial jargon to make it crystal clear why the economy tanked and show audiences what to watch out for in the future.